Journal

 4- Cluttered Page Design

-A web page with an undisciplined or confused arrangement of visual elements or excessive amounts of content is referred to as having a cluttered page design.
+A web page with an undisciplined or confused arrangement of visual elements or excessive amounts of content has a cluttered page design.
 Users may struggle to find the information they require as a result, which may overwhelm or irritate them.

 Website owners can concentrate on designing a clear, organized layout that gives the most crucial material the highest priority in order to avoid a cluttered page design and lower the bounce rate.
 Users can browse the page and discover the information they need more quickly and simply by using clear headers and subheadings, whitespace, and visual hierarchy.